-ABSTRACT ALGEBRA I 22m:120, Fall 1998
+ABSTRACT ALGEBRA II 22m:121, Spring, 1999

-Instructor: Fred Goodman Office: 325G McLean Hall
+Instructor: Fred Goodman Office: 325G McLean Hall Phone: 335-0791 Office Hours: To be arranged.

-Phone: 335-0791

-Office Hours: To be arranged.

-Course goals:

-The goals of this course will be for you to develop a systematic knowledge of the elements of modern algebra; to develop your skills and strategies for mathematical investigation and problem solving; and to improve your mathematical writing, and your ability to engage in mathematical discussion.
+Course goals: This is a continuation of 22m120, in which we treated the basics of group theory.
+The goals of this course will be for you to continue learning the elements of modern algebra; to develop your skills and strategies for mathematical investigation and problem solving; and to improve your mathematical writing, and your ability to engage in mathematical discussion.